xiaohan2012/controversy_detection/README.md

    - evaluate the tradeoff between cut objective and computation time
    - optimize the graph partitioning code (profiling even cython)
 4. Find a way to summarize the controversial hashtag.
 For example, what are the typical opnions/tweets of the opposing sides/communities?
+5. Can we have some ground truth of which tags are controversial (so that we can have precision/recall/F1)?

 ## Data preparation